 The purpose of the feed line accumulator is to reduce the spikes in the feed pressure caused by the cycling of the Clark Pump.
-If the accumulator is not properly charged it can lead to problems with the Shurflo pump pressure cutout switches.

-NOTE: The accumulator has a Schrader air valve, like a car tire, which allows the internal air bladder of the accumulator to be pre-charged.
+If the accumulator is not properly charged it can lead to problems with the Shurflo Pump pressure cutout switch.
+The accumulator has a Schrader air valve, like a car tire, which allows the internal air bladder of the accumulator to be precharged.
 The accumulator should be pumped up to about 65 psi (4.5 bar) for best results.
 Add air using a tire pump or air compressor.
 You can experiment with the exact pressure that will give the best pulsation dampening on your installation.